Leo Tolstoy

 — Henry George

 However unnoticeable and insignificant your participation in the general process of changing the life of the world for the better may be, it is necessary, because it is these insignificant, unnoticeable efforts of the majority that make up the movement towards the good that you benefit from.
-So do not pretend but make a real effort, even when no one is watching and urging you on.
+So do not pretend but keep pushing forward, even when no one is watching and urging you on.